 As you can see, your HDB downpayment will vary significantly depending on whether you opt for an HDB or bank loan.

-Cash-strapped Singaporeans would go for the HDB loan because of the lower downpayment (20%).
+Cash-strapped Singaporeans would go for the HDB loan because you can use CPF to pay for the downpayment and not have to fork out any cash.
 Even though there is a chance that the HDB interest rate will eventually be higher than that of bank loans if interest rates fall on the market, it is fixed for a tenure of up to 25 years, meaning there is little to no fluctuation in your monthly instalments.

 HDB is also more lenient in that you can choose to repay your loan early or even switch to another provider without penalty.
 If you can afford the downpayment, bank loans currently charge higher interest rates than HDB but these rates could fall if the interest rates on the market fall in the future.